 Take federal loans first

 For the Odegards and most other families, keeping debt manageable means starting with federal government loans.
-Not only do federal loans offer flexible payment programs (see Pick a Repayment Plan below), but they also allow borrowers to postpone payment for a time—say, if a borrower is unemployed.
+Not only do federal loans offer flexible payment programs, but they also allow borrowers to postpone payment for a time—say, if a borrower is unemployed.
 Plus, under some circumstances, the loans qualify for loan forgiveness.
 In addition, federal loans offer more protection against catastrophe than some other loans do because they can be discharged if the borrower dies or becomes disabled.

 Since July 1, 2010, all federal student loans have been issued directly through the U.S. Department of Education.
 To have access to these loans, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA), which is used by the federal government, states and some colleges to determine how much financial aid a student will receive.
 Because the FAFSA can be the starting point for all financial aid, you should fill out this form even if you don’t expect to qualify for need-based aid, says Susie Bauer, a college savings expert for Baird’s Private Wealth Management Group.

 Perkins loans.
 These federal loans are administered by colleges and based on economic need.
 Not all colleges offer them.
 They carry a fixed rate of 5%, and the government pays the interest while the borrower is in school.
 Eligible undergraduate borrowers can receive up to $5,500 per year, for a maximum of $27,500.
 Borrowers get a nine-month grace period after graduating (or leaving school) to begin repaying the loans and have 10 years to pay them off.
 Perkins loans can be eligible for forgiveness.